Cold Smoke

 Will there be dorms at Cold Smoke?

-No. Although Cold Smoke will offer many rental opportunities, it will not have dorms.
-Instead, the apartment buildings will contain studio, one-bedroom, and two-bedroom units with all standard amenities, like laundry.
+No. The apartment buildings will include studio, one-bedroom, and two-bedroom units with standard amenities, such as laundry.

 When will Cold Smoke be ready for occupancy?

 Cold Smoke is a multi-phase project in its initial planning stages.
 Because of this, an accurate timeline is not yet available.
-If BSCHT can secure Resort Tax bond funding to purchase the land in 2025, it hopes to deliver the first 50-100 homes in 2028 and complete the entire project by 2032.
+Cold Smoke hopes to deliver the first apartments in 2028 and the first single-family homes in 2029.

 What was the basis for determining the Cold Smoke purchase price?

-Three different independent appraisers with experience in Big Sky assessed the value of the land.
-Resort Tax received its appraisal of $44.7 million in March 2025.
-The Housing Trust received its appraisal in November 2024 for $45 million.
+Three independent appraisers with experience in Big Sky assessed the land's value.
+Resort Tax received its $44.7 million appraisal in March 2025.
+The Housing Trust received its appraisal in November 2024, valued at $45 million.
 LMLC received its appraisal in June 2024 for $49.5 million.
 LMLC agreed to sell the land for $39.75 million – a 14.3% discount below the average appraised value of $46.40 million.

-In a separate bond not to exceed $15 million, LMLC will install the necessary infrastructure on the land, such as roads.
+LMLC will also install the necessary infrastructure on the land, such as roads.
 WGM Group will provide project oversight and oversee the scope and cost of the infrastructure installation.

 Subscribe For Updates